Einayim: With Closed Eyes

-This column first was published in June 2010 in issue 118, whose theme was round.
+This column was first published in June 2010 in issue 118, whose theme was round.
 This column presents 10 questions to be answered, just like “I Have a Riddle.”
-Unlike that column, however, the answers to the questions are hidden in different articles in the issue and there is a stripe above each question that hints at the article in which the answer can be found.
+Unlike that column, however, the answers to the questions are hidden in different articles in the issue, and there is a stripe above each question that hints at the article in which the answer can be found.

 Pand

 The comic strip about Pand the Red has appeared in the magazine since the very first issue.
 Pand was created by a boy named Yoav Yarden in November 1994 on a paper napkin.
-In each issue, Pand learns something new with the help of the Yarden family: Yoav (the son); Noga (the mother); and David (the father).
+In each issue, Pand learns something new with the help of the Yarden family: Yoav (the son), Noga (the mother), and David (the father).
 He also learns from his sister Chalila (who first appeared in the issue on yellow and she got a friendship with Oded) and with the help of his friends Ruti (which is a feminist), Oded (which is the "nerd" character, he's also vegan and colorblind), and Tamar.
 The comics are created by Tamir Rauner and Noam Nadav.